TantanThecoder/TheZeroDayZooKeepers_StarterKit/README.md

 The `run.py` file serves as the main entry point for executing the various functionalities of the ZeroDayZooKeepers_Starterkit.
 It orchestrates the execution of other scripts in the program, allowing users to perform tasks such as subdomain enumeration, port scanning, SSH file transfers, and more—all from the terminal.

+Important to be located in the following project path: /ZeroZooKeepers_StarterKit/Program before running the run.py command!

 ### Help Command

 Run the following commands for in teminal listing of options available.